whatrocks/penny/README.md

 Additionally, this back-end server should perform more of the data processing that is currently happening on the front-end (e.g. grouping traffic by service or by the minute).
 This will lighten the load on the front-end computation required to drive the Penny charting dashboard.

+Another suggested next step with more time is to further break down some of the frontend Vue components into even smaller reusable components (e.g. create a reusable `Graph` component that wraps the Highcharts component that comes with standard chart config that can be overwritten and modified).

 ## Project setup

 To run Penny locally, install and run the development mode: